effekseer/EffekseerForUE/docs/index_en.md

 <img src="img/addComponent.png">
 </div>

+## Caution

+A greyscale image with alpha will display incorrectly.

 ## Limitation

-Multiplication, subtraction, and distortion are different from Effekseer.
+Subtraction, and distortion are different from Effekseer.

 The normal map to the model does not apply.

 ## Todo

-- Match of display of Effekseer and UnrealEngine4 of multiplication, subtraction, distortion
+- Match of display of Effekseer and UnrealEngine4 of subtraction, distortion

 - Implementation of model normals